carbonplan/blog/posts/maps-library-release.md

 import { useColormap } from '@carbonplan/colormaps'

 const bucket = ‘https://storage.googleapis.com/carbonplan-share/’

 const colormap = useColormap('warm')

 <Map>
   <Line
-    color={‘white’}
+    color={'white'}
-    source={bucket + ‘maps-demo/land’}
+    source={bucket + 'maps-demo/land'}
-    variable={‘land’}
+    variable={'land'}
   />
   <Raster
     colormap={colormap}
     clim={[-20,30]}
-    source={bucket + ‘maps-demo/2d/tavg'}
+    source={bucket + 'maps-demo/2d/tavg'}
-    variable={'tavg'}
+    variable={'​​tavg'}
   />
 </Map>
 ```

 <MapDemo2d />

-The source data is a Zarr group with the temperature data from [WorldClim](https://www.worldclim.org/data/worldclim21.html) at multiple zoom levels.
+The source data is a Zarr group with temperature data from [WorldClim](https://www.worldclim.org/data/worldclim21.html) at multiple zoom levels.
 The file layout (with some files hidden for clarity) is as follows — note how the number of chunks quadruples as the zoom level increases.
 We automatically load metadata from files in this directory.

 ```
 /